jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 security reasons), Singularity containers run only with the rights of the user that executes the container.

-On the CloudFlow platform, all software that should be run on an HPC cluster _has to be packaged in a Singularity image_.
+On the SemWES platform, all software that should be run on an HPC cluster _has to be packaged in a Singularity image_.
 This packaging involves the following steps: